by Janis / 0 comments - Orginally published:5th November 2019

 It is astonishing to comprehend that the initial barrier was erected over one night.

-The preliminary barrier was of barbed wire; however, within a few days, the wall was being erected, with checkpoints and manned border crossings along the route.
+The preliminary barrier was of barbed wire; however, within a few days, the wall was erected, with checkpoints and manned border crossings along the route.

 Memories along Acker Strasse